NorbertKrupa/vertica-kit/README.md

 ## Vertica Diagnostic Queries
 The goal of these queries is to provide as much information as possible covering monitoring, diagnostics and performance tuning.
 This idea is heavily inspired by [Glenn Barry's](http://www.sqlskills.com/blogs/glenn/category/dmv-queries/) SQL Server diagnostic queries and [Ola Hallengren's](http://ola.hallengren.com/) SQL Server maintenance solution.

-The May 2014 release has the following changes:
+The June 2014 release has the following changes:
-* Fixed schema for query_requests for query time distribution
-* Adds 6 queries
+* Adds 1 queries
- * Nodes with less than recommended disk space available (40%)
- * Workload analyzer tuning rules
- * Tables without primary keys (help with optimizing joins)
- * Percentage of database that has been deleted
- * Denied resource requests (identify resource space and pool issues)
- * Projection last used timestamp (identify unused projections)
+ * Mergeout activity, mergeout durations, and mergeout volumes processed (submitted by Curtis)
+* Added Projection Specific section & realigned queries

-It contains 32 queries over 4 sections and covers the following:
+It contains 33 queries over 5 sections and covers the following:

 * Configuration Information (6)
  * Product Version